KartikeSingh/discord-slash-command-handler/readme.md

 const Handler = require('discord-slash-command-handler');

 client.on('ready',()=>{
-    const handler = new Handler(client,"src/commands",
+    // replace src/commands to the path to your commands folder. const handler = new Handler(client,"src/commands", {
-    {
-        slashGuilds:["guild id"], // Guild ID(s) where you want to enable slash commands (if slash command isn't global)
+        // Guild ID(s) where you want to enable slash commands (if slash command isn't global) slashGuilds:["guild id"],

+        // User ID(s) , these users will be considered as bot owners owners:["user id"],

+        handleSlash: true,
-        handleSlash: true, //  If you want automatic slash handler, false for no handler, both for both automaitc and non automatic handler more expalantion is give below
+        /* True => If you want automatic slash handler
+         * False => if you want to handle commands yourself
+         * 'both' =>  in this case instead of running the command itself we will invoke an event called 'slashCommand' */

+        handleNormal: false,
-        handleNormal: false,//  If you want automatic normal handler, false for no handler, both for both automaitc and non automatic handler more expalantion is give below
+        /* True => If you want automatic normal handler
+         * False => if you want to handle commands yourself
+         * 'both' =>  in this case instead of running the command itself we will invoke an event called 'normalCommand' */

         prefix: "k!", // Bot's prefix
         timeouts: true, // If you want to add timeouts in commands
         handleTimeout: true, // if you want us to handle timeouts, false if not

-        permissionReply: "You don't have enough permissions to use this command", // reply to send when user don't have enough permissions to use the command
+        // reply to send when user don't have enough permissions to use the command
+        permissionReply: "You don't have enough permissions to use this command",

-        timeoutMessage: "You are on a timeout", // reply to send when user is on a timeout
+        // reply to send when user is on a timeout
+        timeoutMessage: "You are on a timeout",

-        errorReply: "Unable to run this command due to errors", // reply to send when there is an error in command });
+        // reply to send when there is an error in command
+        errorReply: "Unable to run this command due to errors",

+        // reply to send when command is ownerOnly and user isn't a owner
+        notOwnerReply: "Only bot owner's can use this command", });

     console.log("bot is up");